-Calvin Harris Teases ‘Heatstroke’ In Collaboration With Pharrell Williams, Ariana Grande & Young Thug
+Calvin Harris Teases New Single ‘Heatstroke’ With Pharrell, Grande, Young Thug

 — Calvin Harris (@CalvinHarris) March 28, 2017

 When it comes to music collaborations, Ariana Grande definitely certainly has a reputation to envy.
 The singer became famous very young thanks to a music-related series on Nickelodeon.
 Ariana has collaborated with many artists.
-Now her list also includes Calvin Harris with whom she recently recorded the song Heatstroke along with other great artists like Pharrell Williams and Young Thug.
+Now her list also includes Calvin Harris with whom she recently recorded the song “Heatstroke” along with other great artists like Pharrell Williams and Young Thug.

-The official release date has not yet been revealed, but it was the same Calvin to publish on its profile Instagram pictures on the cover of his next single.
-The piece is written in part by Pharrell Williams, who by now was the author and producer of many successful albums and collaborated with the hottest artists of the moment.
-The song features later in this increasingly vocal Pharrell, rapper Young Thug and sweet voice of Ariana to complete the part.
+The official release date has not yet been revealed, but it was the same Calvin to publish on its Instagram pictures of the cover of his next single.
+The piece is written in part by Pharrell Williams, who was the author and producer of many successful albums and is a frequent collaborator with pop music’s hottest artists.

 CALVIN HARRIS // YOUNG THUG // PHARRELL // ARIANA GRANDE